"It burns in my heart with intense heat, revealing the mysteries along my path." Sultan Bahu

 Heading out of Skardu we ride into the cold desert, experiencing the otherworldliness of this vast arid landscape.
 The route takes us through Katpana and Shigar, across long suspension bridges and to the old Shigar Fort.
 Spending a night in the quiet of Shigar village.

-Following the Indus further upstream and the Syok River we ride for 4 hours closer to the giant moutnains.
+Following the Shyok River we ride for 4 hours closer to the giant mountains.
 Heading furhter east to Khaplu and Saling.
 This is a humbling ride surrounded by some of the highest mountains in the world.
-We explore ancient forts, ride side by side with the Indus River and immerse ourselves in local culture.
-After relaxing at the hotel we head to Saling for sunset across the rocky Indus river flats where golden light touches the mountain spires around Haldi cones.
+We explore ancient forts, ride side by side with the Shyok River which flows directly from Ladakh and immerse ourselves in local culture.
+After relaxing at the hotel we head to Saling for sunset across the rocky river flats where golden light touches the mountain spires around Haldi cones.

-In the morning we visit the Khaplu fort before the ride up the valley towards Hushe.
+In the morning we begin the ride up the valley towards Hushe.
 Views of Masherbrum draw us closer to the giants on this fun off road journey.
 Taking us deep into the mountains Hushe is the last and highest village before one of the main entry trekking points into the Karakoram National park.
 The trek from K2 and the Gondogoro La crossing finishes here, the end of the road as it were.

-Returning via the same route we ride directly back to Skardu.
+Returning via the same route we ride directly back towards Skardu an stay the night at Mantocha Waterfall.

-Today we start the ride back to Gilgit very early in the morning.
-The road is at times rough and dusty, narrow and rugged.
+Today we start the ride back to Gilgit.
+The road is at times rough and dusty, narrow and rugged but there has been major road works cariied out in the past couple of years and much of the surface is now excellent.
 The view as we ride along the carved out cliffs with a roaring Indus River below is truly wonderful.
 We pass through small oasis like villages in rich pockets of green.
 We follow the Indus all the way until our return to the Karakoram Highway.
 From there it's an easy ride on the excellent paved Karakoram Highway back to Gilgit.

 DAY 18: FLY to ISLAMABAD or reach NARAN